mstgnz/transformer/README.md

 File conversion will be made easier using this package.

 Now that our plan is like this, let's get started.
 I will start with json first, then xml and finally yaml.

-json v1 will be xml v2 and yaml v3.
-Then we will continue in the form of bugfixes and improvements.

-json v1 is under construction...